 Justin Kirkland is an associate professor of politics and policy at the University of Virginia where he specializes in American Politics.
 His research interests center on representation, legislative politics, state politics, and public opinion.
 He has published more than 30 peer reviewed articles in journals like American Political Science Review, American Journal of Political Science, and The Journal of Politics.

-Jennifer L. Lawless is the Leone Reaves and George W. Spicer Professor of Politics at the University of Virginia.
-She is also has affiliations with UVA’s Frank Batten School of Leadership and Public Policy and the Miller Center.
+Jennifer L. Lawless is the Leone Reaves and George W. Spicer Professor of Politics at the University of Virginia and the Chair of the Politics Department.
+She also has affiliations with UVA’s Miller Center and the Batten School.
 Jen’s research focuses on political ambition, campaigns and elections, and media and politics.
-She is the author or co-author of seven books, including Women on the Run: Gender, Media, and Political Campaigns in a Polarized Era (with Danny Hayes) and It Still Takes a Candidate: Why Women Don't Run for Office (with Richard L. Fox).
+She is the author or co-author of eight books, including News Hole: The Demise of Local Journalism and Political Engagement (with Danny Hayes) and It Still Takes a Candidate: Why Women Don't Run for Office (with Richard L. Fox).